-Kendra Wilkinson-Baskett Rushes to Emergency Room, Cancels Las Vegas Shows
+Kendra Wilkinson-Baskett Gives Health Update After Rushing to ER and Cancelling Vegas Shows

 In April, the Girls Next Door stopped by E!
 News to share the big news that she'd be starring in the sexy Vegas production.

 "I am going to play a lead role in a play called Sex Tips for Straight Women From a Gay Man and it will be in Las Vegas.
 I am going to Vegas!"
 Kendra confirmed to E!
-News' Catt Sadler.
-"Being a lead role in a play in Vegas?
+News' Catt Sadler"Being a lead role in a play in Vegas?
 Like, come on!
 How much bigger can it get?"

 At the time of the announcement, Kendra told E!
 News, "Just when I think it's over for me in this world, new opportunities present themselves," Kendra shared with us.
 "I'm still here and it's getting bigger and I'm so thankful for these opportunities and to be able to explore life like this."

-The hit New York City production hit up Las Vegas in May, when Kendra will joined Queer Eye for the Straight Guy alum Jai Rodriguez.
+The hit New York City production hit up Las Vegas in May, when Kendra joined Queer Eye for the Straight Guy alum Jai Rodriguez.

 Based on the novel of the same name, the show goes on nightly, except Wednesdays (and when the star goes to the emergency room).